OPTOS: APIS

 The Athermalized Panchromatic Image Sensor was a CMOS camera developed to study image gathering and lens degradation in space.
 This was to be accomplished by taking several pictures of the same regions under similar light conditions and study the differences in image quality and color.
-The objective was refractive and protected from stray light by a set of baffles.
+The camera lens was refractive and protected from stray light by a set of baffles.
 It was responsible for redirecting the light to the focal plane where, using bidimensional arrays of CMOS-based photocells, would produce the images.
-The photocells had a maximum resolution of 1.3 megapixels (6.7 µm per pixel), however when operating the ROIC (Readout Integrated Circuit) at high speeds only 0.65 pixels were attainable.
+The photocells had a maximum resolution of 1.3 megapixels (6.7 μm per pixel), however when operating the ROIC (Readout Integrated Circuit) at high speeds only 0.65 pixels were attainable.
 The focal plane was 4.3 x 3.2 mm.

-The APIS was athermalized and initially could provide quality images in a temperature range of ±20oC.
+The APIS was athermalized and initially could provide quality images in a temperature range of ±20 degrees Celsius.
 To maintain focus at different environmental temperatures, its lenses were spaced and reinforced with high refractory materials.
 Additionally, the camera had different modes and could be used for snapshots or be programmed from ground control.
 Its total weight was 120 grams.